Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Text Generation Tasks

-Our literature review identifies five most prominent areas related to text generation, namely \textit{open-ended text generation}, \textit{summarization}, \textit{translation}, \textit{paraphrasing}, and \textit{question answering} (\Cref{fig:tasks}).
-Open-ended text generation is a task where newly generated text is iteratively conditioned on the previous context so that the final output appears coherent and fluent \citep{LiHFL23}.
-Summarization is the generation of a text from one or more texts conveying information in a shorter format \citep{RadevHM02}.
+Our literature review identifies five prominent areas related to text generation, namely \textit{open-ended text generation}, \textit{summarization}, \textit{translation}, \textit{paraphrasing}, and \textit{question answering} (\Cref{fig:tasks}).
+Open-ended text generation is a task where newly generated text is iteratively conditioned on the previous context so that the final output appears coherent and fluent \citep{LiHFL23, venkatraman-etal-2025-collabstory}.
+This also included modern, instruction-tuned AI assistants such as ChatGPT \citep{AchiamAAA24, OuyangWJA22}.
+Summarization is the generation of a text from one or more texts to convey information in a shorter format \citep{RadevHM02}.
 Translation means converting a source text in language A to a target language B \citep{LewisLGG20a}.
 Paraphrasing is the task of generating text that has (approximately) identical meaning but uses different words or structures \citep{DolanB05a, VilaBMR15a, WahleGR23a}.
 Question answering takes a question as input text and outputs a streamlined answer or a list of possible answers based on background knowledge \citep{CaiWZY20}.
-We investigate these areas according to their specific sub-tasks and challenges.
-We mention relevant datasets selectively but point to our GitHub repository for a more elaborate list of available corpora\textsuperscript{\ref{github_project}}.
+We investigate these areas based on their specific subtasks and challenges.
+We mention relevant datasets selectively but point to our GitHub repository for an elaborate list of available corpora\textsuperscript{\ref{github_project}}.